 *If you're using fresh mushrooms, then cook sauerkraut with spices, as described above.
 Mushrooms cut into small pieces and fry them with the onion, then mix with cool sauerkraut.

 Prepare the dough for pierogi.
 Mix flour, egg, salt and water into a dough using your hands or mixer with a hook tip.
 Knead it for about 10 minutes, until it becomes smooth, flexible and doesn't stick to your fingers.
 If you feel it's too hard, add a little bit of water and if it's too sticky - a little bit of flour.
 Consistency of your dough should be like Play-Doh.
-Cover it with a cloth to prevent from drying and set aside.
+Cover it with a cloth to prevent from drying and

 Set a big pot of water with some salt to boil and prepare another one with cold water.